Bulgarian Journal of Veterinary Medicine

 Manuscript preparation guidelines

-should be preferably organized in the following order:
+Original papers should be organized in the following order:

-· Authors’ names, family name and address of the institution where they work.
-The initials of their first and second names and their full family names should be written.
+· Authors’ names, family name and affiliation.
+The initials of their first and second names and full family names should be written.

 · Summary.
-The summary should state briefly (in no more than 1000 characters) the essential information and point out the paper contribution to the respective scientific topic.
+The summary should state briefly (max.
+500 words) the essential information and paper contribution to the respective scientific topic.

 · Introduction